Last Updated on August 6, 2022

 There are lots of places in the USA that stand abandoned.
 Once upon a time, the Millwork District in Dubuque was one of those places.
 The milling factories closed up and left the brick buildings empty and unused, but not anymore!
-The Millwork District is one of my favourite places in Downtown Dubuque Iowa, featuring cute coffee shops, restaurants and taprooms!
+The Millwork District is now one of my favourite places in Downtown Dubuque Iowa, featuring cute coffee shops, restaurants and taprooms!

-As part of the Distinctively Dubuque programme I had the chance to wander around some of the upstairs apartments and the hallways are decorated with some of the old artefacts from the factory!
+As part of the Distinctively Dubuque programme I had the chance to wander around some of the upstairs Millwork District apartments and the hallways are decorated with some of the old artefacts from the factory!

 Don’t forget to check out ‘Zor Zor Zor’, one of Dubuque’s many new murals and this one is located in the heart of the Millwork District!
 It was one of the first murals to be completed.

 Brazen Open Kitchen & Bar

 The focal point of Brazen is that the kitchen is open so you can see the food being prepared!
 Behind the scenes, the restaurant actually has no freezers!
 They work alongside local farmers to bring the freshest food to the table.
-They recently held a special ‘Farm to Table’ event!
+They recently held a special ‘Farm to Table’ event.
 They also have their own garden on the edge of Dubuque, where they grow produce to use in the restaurant!

 7 Hills Brewing Company

-The Millwork District is still being renovated, one block is completely finished but it’s a project that is expanding into other buildings within the area.
+The Dubuque Millwork District is still being renovated, one block is completely finished but it’s a project that is expanding into other buildings within the area.
 7 Hills Brewing Company is located on the next block along.
 What makes this place special is that there’s a working brewery inside the bar and restaurant!
 It has a unique ‘cooked beer’ smell and you can see the workers checking on stages of the brewing process!

 A lot of the tables are long banquet style so you may be sitting quite close to the party next door (yes I saw you leaning closer trying to listen to my accent…).
 You can buy a ‘Flight of 4’ beers for $7, allowing you to choose and sample several of their different beers.
 I recommend the Pretzel Crust Pizza, the pizza is basically cooked on a giant salted soft pretzel!
 It’s really tasty but very filling (and I had it minus the cheese)!

-Have you visited Dubuque’s Millwork District?
+Have you visited the Millwork District in Dubuque Iowa?